pierce-smith1/bgate/README.md

 - `shift`
 - `alt`
-- `windows` | `win`
 - `ctrl` | `control`

 The other keys must be standard keyboard keys, such as `a`, `0`, `.`, etc.
+Note that you cannot press the windows key.
+This is intentional, since the windows key cannot be captured by virtual machines.
+It is a sad but necessary limitation.

 We define a *combo query* as one of these complete lists.
 Some combo queries could be `ctrl+s` or `ctrl+shift+escape` or `z+alt`.
 When the gatebot recognizes a combo query, it interrupts typing mode.
 It then holds the given modifier key while pressing the other standard keys, or if there are no other standard keys, one of the modifier keys.

 ### Mouse interaction

 Users are able to move the vm's mouse relatively and absolutely, as well as click both its left and right buttons.

 To move the mouse to an *absolute* position, send `to x y`, where `x` and `y` are the x and y coordinates in pixels of the new position.
 (0, 0) is defined as the **bottom left** corner of the screen, as most people would expect.

 If either x or y is out of bounds for the vm's screen, the command fails.

 Users can also move the mouse relatively.
 To do so, send `move x y`, where x is how far (in pixels) to move the mouse right and y is how far (in pixels) to move the mouse up.
 If the mouse's new position would go out of the vm's screen, the command fails.

 The mouse can also be moved by specifying a direction and an amount of pixels.
 Users can send `move left x`, `move right x`, `move down x`, or `move up x`, where `x` is the number of pixels to move.
 Negative numbers are not allowed here.